 Alternatively, a student should contact the copyright holder.
 Sample text for a copyright permission request is included below.
 Although email proof of permission is acceptable, please note that an original, signed letter on the copyright holder’s letterhead is the best protection against accusations of copyright violation.

-Students should provide copies of any needed copyright permissions at the same time their final thesis/dissertation is submitted to the thesis coordinator in the Office of the Dean, Graduate Studies.
+Students should provide copies of any required copyright permissions prior to submission of their final thesis/dissertation to the thesis coordinator in the Office of the Dean, Graduate Studies.
 Students should also retain copies of all copyright permission requests and approvals.

 Sample Text – Copyright Permission Request

 Re: Request for Permission to Use Copyrighted Material in a Thesis/Dissertation

 I am a York University student preparing my thesis/dissertation for submission as part of the requirements of my master’s/doctoral degree in [program].
 The title of my [thesis/dissertation] is: […]